towa-digital/posts/12-25-2018-deploy-early-and-often/Deploy-Early-And-Often.md

 # Deploy early and often

-I want to talk about an advice we believe in and which is also stated in the book "97 Things Every Programmer Should Know" ([Amazon-Link, no affiliate link](https://www.amazon.de/Things-Every-Programmer-Should-Know/dp/0596809484)).
-It states **"Deploy Early and Often"**.
+I want to talk about an advice we believe in and which is also stated in the book *97 Things Every Programmer Should Know*.
+It states **Deploy Early and Often**.

 ## Assumption

 The team has everything under control.
 Features and bugfixes are developed by a strategy like git-flow.
 Local and testing stage are working perfectly fine and everyone is happy.
 One day before the official launch of the new website or application, the team triggers the deployment for the production environment.
 Deployment starts as expected and one task after antoher is finished successfully.
 You open up your browser and hit the beta link.
-An empty blank page or probably one of the most frustrating phrases in the developers life "500 Internal Server Error" appears.
+An empty blank page or probably one of the most frustrating phrases in the developers life "500 Internal Server Error" appears - **yikes**.

 ## Cause & what you actually loose - Business Value